 The pregnant seals begin arriving on the beaches in early December and by late January their pups have arrived.
 The ensuing mating ritual is a bellicose and uproarious affair.
 Bulls the size of VW Bugs stage histrionic battles for breeding rights to the females.
 The entire spectacle unfolds as surreptitious park docents guide curious visitors on daily walks explaining the nature of the seals and the natural history of the California coast.

-Between 5,000 and 10,000 elephant seals return to Año Nuevo each year from a total population of 215,000 northern elephant seals spread across the Pacific.
-All are distantly related offspring of a seal colony in Guadalupe Island, Mexico, the last remaining colony to survive after hunting nearly exterminated the species at the end of the 19th century.
+Between 5,000 and 10,000 northern elephant seals return to California’s Año Nuevo State Park every year from a total population of 215,000 spread across the Pacific.
+All the remaining seals are related to the one seal colony in Guadalupe Island, Mexico, that survived extinction from hunting at the end of the 19th century.